 The agility of microlearning ensures employees stay up-to-date with the latest technical skills and always have support resources to do their jobs using company tech.
 That will undoubtedly give the organization a competitive edge in the market.

 There are a lot more examples, though.
 I also mentioned contextual help and how that’s a form of microlearning.
-Combining the hot topic training video method we used with contextual help is another method we’ve used for microlearning for technical topics.
+Combining the hot topic training video method we used with contextual help is another method for microlearning for technical topics.

 Microlearning is a versatile and focused way to train employees on specific performance objectives.